-A contusion occurs in a muscle when there has been a direct impact or trauma and is sometimes then referred to as a ‘charley horse’ or a ‘dead leg’.
-The most common sites for a contusions are in the thigh, lower leg, shoulder and arm.
+Contusions occur in a muscle following direct impact or trauma.
+Sometimes referred to as a ‘Charley horse’ or a ‘dead leg’, common sites are in the thigh, lower leg, shoulder, and arm.

 - Immediate pain at the site of the injury

-Contusions are graded 1, 2 or 3 depending on severity.
+We grade contusions 1, 2, or 3 depending on severity.
 The following are examples for grading a thigh contusion:

-- Grade 1 contusions will feel tightness in the thigh, the patient may walk with a limp.
+The muscle feels tight and the patient may walk with a limp.
 There is unlikely to be much swelling.
-Trying to straighten the knee against resistance probably won’t produce much pain and the patient will still have nearly a full range of motion when stretching the muscle.
+Trying to straighten the knee against resistance probably won’t produce much pain.
+The patient will still have nearly a full range of motion when stretching the muscle.

 What is a contusion?

-Contusions can occur in any muscle, with the hamstrings and calf muscles being common locations.
-A hard impact causes local muscular damage and bleeding as the muscle is crushed against the underlying bone.
-The muscle then bleeds creating a hematoma.
+Contusions occur in any muscle, with the hamstrings and calf muscles being common locations.
+Hard impact results in local muscular damage and bleeding.
+The muscle is crushed against the underlying bone.
+Bleeding occurs creating a hematoma.